 Online occupational therapy (OT) degree and certificate programs prepare students to assist patients with a variety of physical rehabilitation needs.
 Occupational therapists develop treatment plans for people with long- or short-term physical limitations that impede their ability to complete the normal tasks of daily living.
 This fast-growing field will have many job opportunities in coming years, as more people require rehabilitation from traumatic injuries, surgeries, geriatric issues, and developmental disabilities.

 To become a licensed or registered occupational therapist or occupational therapy assistant, applicants must graduate from an accredited degree program and pass a national exam.
 The US Department of Education and the Council for Higher Education Accreditation recognize the American Occupational Therapy Association's (AOTA) Accreditation Council for Occupational Therapy Education (ACOTE) as the accrediting agency for OT and OTA degree programs in the United States.
 Read More

-Comprehensive List of Online Colleges & Universities for a Occupational Therapy Assistant Degree
+Comprehensive List of Colleges & Universities for an Online Occupational Therapy Assistant Degree

 Overview of Available Online Occupational Therapy Assistant Degrees

 Students in occupational therapy programs study medical science, anatomy, physiology, and different interventions in occupational therapy.
 In addition to didactic coursework, on-site clinical experiences in hospitals, clinics, and long-term care facilities help students learn how different therapy interventions work in practice.
 Because hands-on clinical experience is such an integral part of any occupational therapy education program, options for online degrees in this discipline are relatively limited and generally always include some in-person requirements.

 The educational requirement to become an OTA is an associate degree.
 Associate programs include classes in natural science, occupational therapy protocol, and professional behavior.
 These associate-level degrees are currently not available online.
 Instead, they are available at vocational school and community college campuses.